ZacDSmith/GABAL/README.md

-Learning Go by creating a language.
 Based on the book 'writing an INTERPRETER in go'